 Quantified Self Caveat (October 2014)

 The first version of this article was written in January 2012.
-Since then I’ve learned a lot about self-tracking.
+Since then, I’ve learned a lot about self-tracking.
 Keep your experiment short.
 If you don’t see obvious patterns, then one probably doesn’t exist.
 Human data can be messy.
-Many other items can affect sleep quality.
-Coffee is just one item.
+Many other items can affect sleep quality, and coffee is just one.

 Resources